mercari/gaurun/SPEC.md

 ### GET /stat/go

-Returns a statictics for golang-runtime.
+Returns the statictics for golang-runtime.
 See [golang-stats-api-handler](https://github.com/fukata/golang-stats-api-handler) about details.

 ### GET /stat/app

-Returns a statictics for Gaurun.
+Returns the statictics for Gaurun.

 ### GET /config/app

-Returns a current configuration for Gaurun.
+Returns the current configuration for Gaurun.